cmnemoi/cmnemoi/README.md

 I'm a **Freelance Python Developer** with 4 years of experience, mainly in the **pharma industry** and **public administration**, in **Île-de-France / Hauts-de-France**.

+Alongside my mission, I'm also an open source maintainer and contributor.

 ## 🧰 Expertise

 - **Python backend & DevOps**: